grzesiek-galezowski/tdd-ebook/manuscript/213_Where_are_objects_composed.md

 [^messageotherchangecase]: although it does need to change when the rule "first validate, then apply to sessions" changes

-[^simplerbutnotflexible]: There are simple ways, yet none is as flexible as using factories.
+[^simplerbutnotflexible]: There are simpler ways, yet none is as flexible as using factories.

 [^skippingports]: The two versions of the API would probably be hosted on different URLs or on different ports.
 In real-world scenario, these different values would probably need to be passed as constructor parameters as well.